ognistik/alfred-pasteflow/README.md

 Thanks to Alfred's triggers, clipboard features, and actions, PasteFlow is a flexible tool that can boost your productivity when working with text.

 ---
+## REQUIREMENTS

+* This workflow uses Alfred’s Clipboard History.
+You do not need to use Alfred as your main clipboard manager, but you must have this feature activated.

+* This workflow utilizes Python 3 to filter its menus.
+If you don't have it, it may prompt you to install Xcode Command Line Tools for this, or you can install it by running `xcode-select --install` in Terminal.
+Python is a widely used programming language known for its safety and reliability (and it’s used in several Alfred workflows, among other things).

+---
 ## HOW TO USE PASTEFLOW?
 If you're already familiar with paste stacks, you can start using PasteFlow right away with its default settings.
 Here's how to get started: